-- purchase of land - major capital expenditure or general infrastructure costs - the covering of retrospective costs - costs incurred in the preparation of a grant application or related documentation - salaries of curatorial staff of collection institutions that are carrying out their normal collectionrelated duties - subsidy of general ongoing administration of an organisation such as electricity, phone and rent - overseas travel - other costs not directly related to the proposed research project, such as professional membership fees, fees for patent application and holding, visas, relocation costs, costs of dependants, insurance, mobile phones - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.
+- purchase of land - major capital expenditure or general infrastructure costs (for example,, lab upgrades, purchases of equipment) - the covering of retrospective costs - costs incurred in the preparation of a grant application or related documentation - salaries of curatorial staff of collection institutions that are carrying out their normal collectionrelated duties - subsidy of general ongoing administration of an organisation such as electricity, phone and rent - international travel - other costs not directly related to the proposed research project, such as professional membership fees, fees for patent application and holding, visas, relocation costs, costs of dependants, insurance, mobile phones.
+Stipends can only be associated with a student attached to a Research Grant (see above section 5.2). - activities for which other Commonwealth, state, territory or local government bodies have primary responsibility.